proxmox/proxmox-backup/docs/storage.rst

 Restoring many guests at once can be cumbersome, which is why it is advisable to automate this task and verify that your automated process works.
 If this is not feasible, it is recommended to restore random samples from your backups.
-While creating backups is is important, verifying that the backups work is equally important.
+While creating backups is important, verifying that the backups work is equally important.
 This ensures that you are able to react quickly in case of an emergency and keeps disruption of your services to a minimum.

 Other Prevention Methods and Best Practices